miekg/king/README.md

 ## TODO

-- Write() needs to get an io.Reader; if not given it writes to the default file
+- Write() needs to get an io.Reader; if not given it writes to the default file.
+- Possibly translate stuff?